golang/tools/gopls/doc/analyzers.md

 <a id='errorsas'></a>
 ## `errorsas`: report passing non-pointer or non-error values to errors.As

 The errorsas analyzer reports calls to errors.As where the type of the second argument is not a pointer to a type implementing error.
+For example:

+	var unwrappedErr net.DNSError
+	errors.As(err, unwrappedErr) // should use &unwrappedErr, DNSError.Error has a pointer reciever

 Default: on.